jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 eastward at 15:00 solar time.
 But if you can hold it within 10° of correct equatorial alignment, then this error shrinks to just 3° at its peaks.

-<sup>*</sup> Most instruction on this topic assumes that equally spaced hour marks are suitable for a horizontal sundial, but they're not.
+<sup>*</sup> Most instruction on this topic assumes that equally spaced hour marks are suitable for a horizontal sundial.
+This assumption is true only at the north and south poles.
 {:.tangent}

 ### Where to, then?